 - A description

 - In the Goal Settings area, whether the campaign has a Goal

 NOTE: See Campaign Goals to learn more.

 - In the Report Sharing Settings area, whether a report is generated each week while the campaign is active (you can choose the day and time), and to whom this report should be sent (you can add one or several people)

 - In the Re-entry Settings area, whether contacts are allowed to go through the campaign more than once, and if so, how long they need to wait for subsequent entries and how many additional times they can re-enter.

 How are campaigns different from messages?

-Most clients begin using Campaign Designer after having sent numerous "one-off" messages from Marketing Automation Professional or other email marketing program.
+Most clients begin using Campaign Designer after having sent numerous "one-off" messages from Communications Professional or other email marketing program.
 There are a few key differences in the campaign mindset:

 - There is a little more planning involved to create a campaign, but this has inherent benefits.

 - Once a campaign is activated, it does not require any direct support by a staff member.